Rokujizō Station (JR West): Usage information

 The transition of the number of users is as follows.

 What is written here is the number of people who took the train.

 Surrounding area

 The surrounding area has a number of hotels, extensive shops, restaurants and amusement centers.
-It has undergone significant development in recent years as more people choose to live there or nearby and make use of the excellent transport links to Kyoto and Osaka.
+It has undergone significant development in recent years as more people choose to live there or nearby and make use of the excellent transport links to downtown area of Kyoto.